Centre for Species Survival Nigeria

-The Center for Species Survival Nigeria was established in 2023 through a strategic partnership between the A.P.
+The Centre for Species Survival Nigeria was established in 2023 through a strategic partnership between the A.P.
 Leventis Ornithological Research Institute (APLORI) and the Species Survival Commission of the IUCN.

 Although there have been notable publications on the composition and distribution of avifauna and various species in Nigeria, such as the Birds of Nigeria book by Elgood et al. (1994) and subsequent additions, no comprehensive National Red List or Red Book exists.
 Therefore, this project aims to provide a comprehensive evaluation of the conservation status of birds and biodiversity in Nigeria.